-5 Tips to Help You Prepare to Write Your Novel
+Write Your Novel: 5 Tips to Help You Prepare

-You’ve been dreaming of writing a novel and now have the time to do so.
+You’ve been dreaming of penning a story and now have the time to write your novel.
 You sit down at your computer and stare at the blinking cursor on the blank screen.
 You know the story concept you want to write but have no idea how to start.

 Instinctively, you know that “It was a dark and stormy night” probably isn’t the right beginning.
 But what is?
 To ensure that you communicate your concept effectively, you need to prepare to write your novel.